 But then again I suppose it’s a lot like the rest of the criminal justice system today: it doesn’t work at all the way the public thinks it does.

+To me, there are ethical boundaries being crossed.
 Crime is not entertaining and neither is what the criminal justice system does to people who go through it.